Scandinavia--Denmark, Norway, Sweden, Iceland, and Finland--is blessed with five distinct, yet related, cultures.

 By the mid- 20th century, the Danes abandoned the whole monopolistic system.
 They adopted free trade practices with Greenland and invited Danish investment.
 In 1953 Greenland ceased to be a colony and became an integral part of the Danish kingdom.
 This stimulated economic and political reorientation to some extent by the impact of United States soldiers and others in Greenland.
 Also, the climate began to moderate and the seal population, which had made possible a self-contained economy, began to decrease.
 The increase of cod fishing and sheep raising both required a world market.
 This changed basis of Greenland’s economy has been accompanied by a doubling of the population in less than 25 years.

 Disputes and complications concerning sovereignty over Greenland have continued.
 The people of Greenland rejected the Norwegian claim in 1933.
-The United States, when it purchased the Danish West Indies in 1917, renounced claims to the territory discovered in the north by Admiral Peary.
+The United States, when it purchased the Danish West Indies in 1917, renounced claims to the territory discovered in the north by Admiral Perry.
 Then came World War II and the German occupation of Denmark.
 One year after that occupation, April 9, 1941, the Danish Minister in Washington, Henrik Kauffmann, signed an agreement with the U.S. Secretary of State which established a wartime protectorate over Greenland by the U.S. and permitted the U.S. to establish military and meteorological bases.
 But the U.S. reasserted that Denmark remained sovereign over all Greenland.

 Greenland’s Importance